nnennandukwe/lottery-game-app/README.md

 Firstly, download or clone the repository from your terminal to your desired local machine location

-On a MAC OSX Terminal, paste this into the terminal
+On a MAC OSX Terminal, paste this into the terminal OR simply download the folder and skip the `git clone` step.

 `git clone https://github.com/nnennandukwe/lottery-game-app`